 For inferred relationships in the Necessary Normal Form (NNF), SubClassOf, SubObjectProperty and SubDataProperty in the OWL axiom refset should be represented as | Is a| relationships.
 The explanation for the Necessary Normal Form and the rules for calculating the NNF can be found in section 2.5.
 Generating Necessary Normal Form Relationships from the OWL Refsets.

 SNOMED CT is based on concepts, with attributes also being represented as concepts.
-However, a property cannot be a subproperty of a class in OWL because class and property are disjoint.
+However, attributes need to be represented as properties in OWL axiom refset.
+The following rules should be followed.

 Role groups must be explicitly stated and represented by the concept 609096000 | Role group (attribute)| as an object property in the OWL axiom refset.
 In the diagram of stated relationships in the OWL axiom refset, the attribute 609096000 | Role group (attribute)| should be represented by a circle rather than an object property.
 The role group should not be omitted for self-group attributes where there is only a single attribute in a role group.

 An example for diagram representation of an OWL axiom